 Our guidance counselors promote and support cooperative education.
 Grade eleven and twelve students can earn high school course credits while working either a half or a full day for an employer in our community.
 This would not be possible, however, without the support we graciously receive from our local employers.

-Our guidance counselors also promote and support our Specialist High Skills Major program.
+Our guidance counselors promote and support Ontario’s Specialist High Skills Major program.
 A Specialist High Skills Major allows students to customize their high school learning experience to fit with their career interests.
 Click here to learn more.

-We encourage you to contact our cooperative education teacher, student success teacher, guidance counselors and/or student services program lead, Mrs. Keon-Leahey, Mrs. Goulard, Mrs. Hickson and Mr. Gleason, respectively, with any questions or concerns relating to your child’s development.
+We encourage you to contact one of our two cooperative education teachers, student success teacher, guidance counselors and/or student services program lead – Mr. Allard, Mr. Charkavi, Mrs. Goulard, Mrs. Hickson and Mr. Gleason, with any questions or concerns relating to your child’s development.